ISDuBA/ISDuBA/docs/README.md

 settings and rename the file to `isduba.toml`.
 The application can now be started.
 For exposing the application to the network it is recommended to use a TLS-terminating reverse proxy.

+##### Further documentation for production

+See [security_considerations](./security_considerations.md) for security and maintenance considerations.

+If you need help to know how to configure keycloak as an identity management for ISDuBA, read [our keycloak documentation.](./keycloak.md)

+Where and how to configure the ISDuBA application is outlined [in isdubad-config.md.](./isdubad-config.md)

+If other problems still persist, see if they are outlined [in the troubleshooting guide.](./troubleshooting.md)